Insider Tips From Local Experts

 The narrow sandy path threads its way through a maze of granite.
 Some boulders seem neatly stacked; others are strewn about with abandon.
 Stone walls close in, forming a mini-slot canyon.
 I ooze through this section like wintertime molasses as I study the details of these close quarters.

 Plenty of greenery grows among the stones, no doubt benefitting from the occasional flow of water through this natural channel.
 The desert doesn’t receive much rain but when it comes, it’s often in the form of sudden summer downpours.
-Grasses and shrubs fringe the trail along with a few scattered mesquite trees.
+Grasses and shrubs fringe the Coyote Canyon trail along with a few scattered mesquite trees.
 I spot a fat barrel cactus growing from a crack in a rock.

 After a few scenic twists and turns, the path corkscrews out of the shallow canyon amid a hearty stand of saguaros.
 The saguaro cactus is the defining plant of the Sonoran Desert, lean giants that grow as tall as office buildings.
 The real showstopper is just ahead, an unusual double crested saguaro grows right at the edge of the trail.
 When the growing tip of a saguaro produces a fan-like shape instead of columnar arms, it’s referred to as crested or cristate.
 Biologists aren’t sure what causes the abnormal growth but the curious plants are very cool to see.